 - in-depth research and analysis of a particular issue area

-- a broad curriculum of skills development: leadership, community organizing, public speaking, grant writing, media relation
+- a broad curriculum of skills development which may include leadership, community organizing, public speaking, grant writing, and media relations

-Although eligibility requirements vary with the fellowship, most programs do look for:
+Although eligibility requirements vary with the fellowship, most programs look for:

 - motivation, self-direction and personal integrity